 Brette Answers: You need to get a temporary order from the court about this.
 While he can be ordered by the court to be responsible for the mortgage payments, if your name is on the loan you will ultimately be responsible in the eyes of the bank.
 He can be ordered to refinance, but that's hard to enforce.

 Brette Answers: Your attorney can help determine if the payments were designated as alimony or property settlement.
-Alimony is taxable; property settlement is not.
+For divorces finalized before 2019 alimony is taxable; property settlement is not.
 Good luck.

 Donna Asks: My ex-husband and I had a joint checking account, into which he deposited money to pay for the mortgage.
 Every month there was an excess between $120 and $180 which I withdrew to pay bills when I was short.
 Is this illegal?